 For most of the 20th century the Swiss watch industry sold the same way — trade press, point of sale, slow accumulation of reference among collectors who already knew what they were looking at.
 The customer found the watch.
 The watch did not have to find the customer.

-That insight, executed across two decades at Hublot, is the operator-side version of the bet Jacob Arabo placed on the founder side.
-Both men understood the durable luxury brand of the 21st century would be a cultural brand, not a heritage one.
-Arabo built the brand.
-De La Croix built the cultural infrastructure that scaled it.
-Both became the kind of figures society's recognition apparatus is built to identify.
+That insight, executed across two decades at Hublot, is the operator-side thesis of 21st-century luxury: the durable luxury brand of this era is a cultural brand, not a heritage one.
+Rick De La Croix built the cultural infrastructure that scaled the brand at exactly the moment the category needed it.

 Pelé and the Brazil presence.
 Pelé — three-time World Cup champion, the most universally recognized footballer in the history of the sport — became a Hublot ambassador.
 The São Paulo boutique anchored on the relationship.
 Brazilian football culture and the Hublot brand welded together in a market where football is the dominant cultural form.

 Diego Maradona and the Argentine work.
-Maradona — the most-cited Argentine sports figure of the 20th century — became part of the Hublot Latin American operation.
-The brand's relationship with the most cultural football player of the era anchored its credibility in Buenos Aires and across the broader South American football economy.
+Maradona — the most-cited Argentine sports figure of the 20th century — became part of the Hublot Latin American operation Rick De La Croix ran.
+The brand’s relationship with the most cultural football player of the era anchored its credibility in Buenos Aires and across the broader South American football economy.

 Dwyane Wade, the Miami Heat, the Dallas Cowboys.
 The U.S. expansion ran the same logic.
 Wade — three-time NBA champion — anchored the Miami presence.
 The Cowboys partnership extended the brand into the largest single American sport.
 The U.S. boutiques in Miami, New York, and Los Angeles were built around the cultural placements, not the foot traffic.

 Jay-Z and the Shawn Carter Classic Fusion.
-The 2009 limited-edition collaboration with Jay-Z — the Shawn Carter Classic Fusion — was Hublot's entry into the hip-hop economy Jacob Arabo had already built around Jacob & Co.
-Deliberate placement.
+The 2009 limited-edition collaboration with Jay-Z — the Shawn Carter Classic Fusion — was Hublot’s deliberate entry into the hip-hop economy.
 Personal relationship: Biver and Jay-Z negotiated it directly.
 The piece remains one of the most-cited Hublot limited editions.

 The World Boxing Council and the Mexican Football Federation.
 Institutional partnerships at the federation level extended the brand’s cultural ownership beyond individual ambassadors.
 The WBC and the FMF gave Hublot ongoing presence at every championship event in two of the most-watched cultural sports in the region.